d6stringer/BAScrape/README.md

 pause

 Leaving the "pause" allows you to see errors.
 It can be removed if you are satisfied that things are working ok.
+The .\Scripts\activate is the standard location of the venv virtual environment activation script